hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

  Re-exported libraries and no problems to exchange folder.
 Now re-import to 2020.
 The previous attempt has imported all the PDFs to an Externals folder 2020 created in Documents.
 Small Epistemonikos import went fine, but realise there is no way I can keep extenrals in their original location.
 The two Shaw papers I've marked up I need to find a creative way around, maybe through Merge? original PDF location snapshot.
 Now stuff is all over the place - in the Document folder and in the Applications folder.
 No rationale that I can see.

- OK now I hae embedded all the PDFs, and then made them all externals to the Blexternals folder.
+ OK now I have embedded all the PDFs, and then made them all externals to the Blexternals folder.
 But Did It Work?

  Total of 25 PDFs - how mnay in 2020? so it imported multiples linked to the dups.
 Have decided to start with a clean improt then merge and see what happens.
 Saving a copy of 2020 file.
 OK method done and it seems to be going OK.
  Now yes and maybe.
  MyYes and MyMaybe are subsets of all the papers reviewed for RepGrid/WebGrid.

- Well it just kept creating externals so I hav eput a support request in.
+ Well it just kept creating externals so I have put a support request in.

 The next set of files to export from EN should be a small set, with procedure replicable as part of the SSR.